Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Introduction and main results

-\begin{lemma} Let $F:\mB\to\CC$ be a t-white-holomorphic function and $F^\circ$ be its extension to~$\Wws(\Vv)$ defined above.
+\begin{lemma} Let $F:\mB(\Vv)\to\CC$ be a t-white-holomorphic function and $F^\circ$ be its extension to~$\Wws(\Vv)$ defined above.
 Define a piecewise constant 1-form $F^\circ \,d\Tt + \overline {F^\circ}\,d\overline \Oo$ on the t-surface~$\Theta$ as follows:

 where in the second line one can take any white triangle~$u$ incident to the face~$b$.
-This piecewise constant form is well-defined, does not depend on the choices of~$u\sim b$ due to~\eqref{eq:dO=etadT}, and is closed. \end{lemma} \begin{proof} See~\cite[Proposition~3.7 and Section~5]{CLR1}. \end{proof}
+This piecewise constant form is well defined, does not depend on the choices of~$u\sim b$, and is closed. \end{lemma} \begin{proof} See~\cite[Proposition~3.7 and Section~5]{CLR1}.
+The choice of~$u\sim b$ is irrelevant due to~\eqref{eq:dO=etadT}.
+The fact that this differential form is well defined on the diagonals that were used to split white faces is equivalent to the fact that $H$ and $H^\ast$ are harmonic conjugate to each other. \end{proof}

 In Section~\ref{subsec:C1 under ExpFat} and Section~\ref{subsec:Extension to C1,1} we also use the notion of \emph{t-black-holomorphic functions} on~$\Theta$.
 Similarly to Definition~\ref{defin:t-white-holomorphic}, a t-black-holomorphic function $G:\mW(\Vv)\to\CC$ is originally defined on white (rectangular) faces of~$\Theta$ so that~$G(u)\in\eta_u\RR$ for each~$u$ and the differential 1-form $Gd\Tt$ defined on edges of~$\Theta$ as $G(u)d\Tt$ is closed.
 It follows from~\eqref{eq:def_of_eta} that the imaginary part of the primitive of this form is constant on vertices $(vv^\ast)\in\Vv$ that share the same vertex $v\in\Gamma$ and similarly for the real part and $v^\ast\in \Gamma^\ast$.
 This allows one to consider the primitives